Austen Riggs Center: 1967–1991

-In 1967, after Knight's death, Dr. Otto Allen Will, Jr., formerly of Chestnut Lodge, came to direct Austen Riggs and brought his understanding of early attachment problems and psychotic vulnerability to the treatment program.
+In 1967, after Knight's death, Dr. Otto Allen Will, Jr., formerly of Chestnut Lodge, became director of Austen Riggs and brought his understanding of early attachment problems and psychotic vulnerability to the treatment program.
 According to his New York Times obituary, "Dr. Will was one of a small number of psychoanalysts who devoted their careers to trying to understand psychotic patients through long, intensive, therapeutic relationships with them."
-The Times noted that Will wrote in more than 85 papers how psychotic thought states might be changed using only psychotherapy.
+The Times noted that Will wrote in more than 85 papers about how psychotic thought states might be changed using only psychotherapy.
 Will retired in 1978 as medical director at Austen Riggs but continued on the hospital's board until his death.

-Dr. Daniel P. Schwartz, the former director of the Yale psychiatric hospital, directed Austen Riggs from 1978 to 1991, and oversaw the hospital in an era in which both managed care and biological psychiatry came to dominate the field, and in which many hospitals focusing on long-term psychotherapy – including Chestnut Lodge, the McLean Hospital, the Westchester Division of New York-Presbyterian Hospital, Timberlawn, Sheppard Pratt, and Menninger's—changed their missions.
+Dr. Daniel P. Schwartz, the former director of the Yale Psychiatric Hospital, directed Austen Riggs from 1978 to 1991 and oversaw the hospital in an era in which both managed care and biological psychiatry came to dominate the field, and in which many hospitals focusing on long-term psychotherapy – including Chestnut Lodge, the McLean Hospital, the Westchester Division of New York-Presbyterian Hospital, Timberlawn, Sheppard Pratt, and Menninger's—changed their missions.

-It was during this time (1985–1988) that Christopher Bollas, PhD, a leading voice in contemporary psychoanalytic theory, served as director of education at the Austen Riggs Center.
+During this time (1985–1988), Christopher Bollas, PhD, served as director of education at the Austen Riggs Center.

 1991–2011

-In 1991, Edward R. Shapiro assumed the role of medical director/CEO of Austen Riggs.
-An authority on family and organizational systems, Shapiro expanded Riggs' focus on working with family members to facilitate patients' treatment, and increased the number of social workers on staff from one to eight.
-Shapiro also emphasized Riggs as a resource for "treatment resistant" individuals, who were unable to be treated successfully elsewhere.
+In 1991, Edward R. Shapiro became the Medical Director and CEO of the Austen Riggs Center.
+An authority on family and organizational systems, Shapiro expanded Riggs' focus on involving family members in the treatment process and increased the number of social workers on staff from one to eight.
+He also positioned Riggs as a resource for individuals considered "treatment-resistant"—those who had not responded successfully to care elsewhere.

-Under Shapiro's leadership, Riggs increased its residential capacity and expanded the options for more cost-effective step-down programs.
-Shapiro retired in June, 2011.
+During his tenure, Riggs expanded its residential capacity and introduced more cost-effective step-down program options.
+Shapiro retired in June 2011.

 2011–2015

-Donald Rosen, MD was appointed as medical director/CEO in July 2011.
-After Rosen's departure from the center in March 2013, Dr. James L. Sacksteder assumed the role of medical director/CEO of Austen Riggs.
-A board-certified psychiatrist, Dr. Sacksteder began his career at the Austen Riggs Center as a Fellow in psychiatry and served the bulk of his time as director of patient care.
-He served Riggs for four decades culminating as the organization's leader.
+Donald Rosen, MD was appointed medical director/CEO in July 2011.
+After Rosen departed from the center in March 2013, Dr. James L. Sacksteder assumed the role of medical director/CEO of Austen Riggs.
+Dr. Sacksteder served as director of patient care before becoming the organization's leader, and he remained at Riggs for four decades.

 Dr. Sacksteder wrote over twenty articles and book chapters on the treatment of anorexia nervosa, long-term psychoanalytically-oriented psychotherapy of severely disturbed patients, narcissism, object relations theory, and ego psychology.
-He is co-editor of Attachment in the Therapeutic Process with Daniel P. Schwartz, M.D. and Yoshiharu Akabane, M.D.: (International University Press, 1987).
+He is co-editor of Attachment in the Therapeutic Process with Daniel P. Schwartz, M.D., and Yoshiharu Akabane, M.D.: (International University Press, 1987).
 Dr. Sacksteder was a lecturer at Smith College School of Social Work for over twenty years.
-Sacksteder retired in June, 2015.
+Sacksteder retired in June 2015.